-Resistance training with bands, dumbbells or anything with weight is great for your body and will help get your muscles stronger.
-The stronger your muscles, the better they’re able to support and take the pressure off of your joints.
-So do not be scared of the weight room.
+Resistance training is great for your body and will help strengthen your muscles.
+The stronger your muscles are, the better they are able to support and take the pressure off of your joints.
+So, if you are exercising with arthritis, do not be afraid of the weight room.
 Just be cautious of lifting weights that are too heavy and pushing past your comfortable range of motion.

-I would advice that you do all exercises with your bodyweight first, then start incorporating resistance bands, and finally add in weights five pounds at a time.
+I would advice that you do all exercises with your bodyweight first, then start incorporating resistance bands, and finally add in weights into the mix once you are confident doing the movement.
 You need to make sure your muscles are comfortable with a certain resistance before going all out.
 If your muscles are not ready for a certain weight range, your joints will try to help out, and this is dangerous for joints affected by arthritis.
 For example, doing a shoulder press with a weight that is too heavy can irritate arthritic shoulder joints and potentially lead to a tear in the rotator cuff.
-Focus on using a lighter weight for a higher rep range (15-25 reps) to avoid this risk of injury.
+Focus on using a lighter weight for a higher rep range (15-25 reps) to avoid injury.

 If plank position and push-ups bother your joints, try doing them with your hands on a workout bench or countertop.
 The elevation will put less pressure on your upper body joints.

 One last tip… And I cannot say this enough; a solid warm-up is the most important part of any workout.
 Read this post from 2019 to create the perfect warm-up routine.
 Or follow one of my MFit home workouts because I will always take you through a thorough warm-up.